 The undergraduate intercollegiate biochemistry program prepares students for

-a strong background in basic principles of the physical and life sciences.
-The
+careers requiring a strong background in basic principles of the physical and life sciences.

 How will I focus my studies?

 Students who study biochemistry have a variety of opportunities to conduct research.
 This degree provides great preparation for professional schools, including medicine and dentistry.
 Well chosen electives can even prepare students for careers in law, journalism, business and more.
 Students can expand their knowledge in additional scientific fields through required coursework.

 Biochemistry alumnus Adam Carte is currently studying at Harvard.
 He initially set out to be a doctor, but he soon realized his heart was in the discovery of science—not practicing medicine.
 That’s why he is pursuing a Ph.D. in systems biology.
 “If I went to medical school, I would be practicing medicine – not science,” he said.
 “Medicine is about applying knowledge that’s been discovered, but when becoming a scientist, you get to generate new knowledge and make new discoveries, and I think that’s really exciting.”